tmedwards/sugarcube-2/docs/api/api-save.md

 ### `Save.browser.export(filename)` {#save-api-browser-method-export}

-Exports all browser saves, both auto and slot, as a bundle.
+Exports all existing browser saves, both auto and slot, as a bundle, which may be restored via [`Save.browser.import()`](#save-api-browser-method-import).

 #### History: